-- Protect confidential and proprietary information: Do not post confidential or proprietary information about UNF, students, employees or alumni.
-All applicable state and federal requirements such as FERPA, HIPA and NCAA regulations must still be followed.
+- Protect confidential and proprietary information; don't post confidential or proprietary information about UNF, students, employees or alumni.
+All applicable state and federal requirements such as FERPA, HIPA and NCAA regulations must be followed.
 Remove all posts which compromise confidential information.

 - Adhere to all copyright and intellectual property rights.

-- Any photos posted of individuals should have all necessary releases.
+- Any photos posted of individuals must have all necessary releases.

-- All official general UNF sites (i.e. UNF Facebook page) will be owned by Public Relations.
-Other pages or sites should include a clear description of the area, department or function in which they are represented, so they are not confused with the general UNF page.
+- UNF-related pages or sites should include a clear description of the area, department or function in which they are represented, so they are not confused with the official page.

-- Anyone administering or owning a site for UNF should be authorized to speak on behalf of your area/department.
+- Anyone administering or owning a site for UNF must be authorized to speak on behalf of their area/department.

-- Must post a copy of Osprey Rules in the information section of your Facebook page.
+- A copy of Osprey Rules and the EOD statement must be posted in the information section of your Facebook page.

 - Osprey Rules: We encourage you to leave comments, photos, videos and links.
 We will review all comments and will remove any that are inappropriate, offensive or contain insults.

-- Any information about a UNF event, etc. that involves your department/unit should always be posted FIRST on your UNF Web page and online campus calendar of events.
-Your social media site should only be a supplement and not the only means of communicating information to the campus community and beyond.
+- Any information about a UNF event, etc. that involves your department/unit should always be posted FIRST on your UNF webpage and online calendar of events; social media should be a supplement and not the only means of communicating information

-- If it’s brought to our attention that your Facebook page is not being kept updated, Public Relations reserves the right to pull your page from the social media Web page.
+- If it’s brought to our attention that a Facebook page is not being kept updated, Public Relations reserves the right to remove the page from the general list.